 For the last few years, we have been researching the genetic basis of an unusual language ability; the ability to voluntarily speak backwards.
 Genetic sequencing in one family with this skill revealed a rare change in the genetic sequence.
 We are characterising the effects of this coding change upon protein function to try to link the change at the genetic sequence to a neurological mechanism that might explain their exceptional memory.

-Research Question: Do changes in RIC3 function contribute to better working memory?
+Research question: Do changes in RIC3 function contribute to better working memory?

-This research is funded by a Leverhulme project grant.
+The research is funded by a Leverhulme project grant.
 It has previously been funded by the MRC and by a Research Excellence Award from Brookes University.